21 Unmissable Things to do in Wroclaw, Poland

 Spotting all or as much as possible is one of the fun and free things to do in Wroclaw.
 The dwarves acted as a comical distraction while simultaneously representing defiance against the oppressive communist regime that Wroclaw was subject to in the 1980s.
 One of the most influential groups in dismantling and rising up against the Soviet government was the Orange Alternative, founded in Wrocław.

-Each dwarf is a part of their work and commemoration, a reminder of the Polish spirit in times of hardship that proudly mark the nation.
+Each dwarf is a part of their work and commemoration, a reminder of the Polish spirit in times of hardship that proudly marks the nation.

 Visit a tourism center dedicated to these dwarves

-If any city has a tourist center, Wroclaw gnomes have their own tourist information center, Krasnal Info, right on Main Market Square.
+If any city has a tourist center, Wroclaw Gnomes has its own tourist information center, Krasnal Info, right on Main Market Square.
 You can get all the information you need, purchase various dwarf-themed souvenirs, and even buy a map with the locations of all the statues for only 10 PLN to create your own Wroclaw gnomes walking tour.

 See the public art honoring the victims of martial law